 Channels

-As your codebase evolves over time, you may have accrued a lot of ips.
-However, an issue arises regarding discovery- how do others quickly find all ips that have been released?
+As your codebase evolves over time, you may have accrued a lot of projects.
+However, an issue arises regarding discovery- how do others quickly find all projects that have been released?

 Orbit solves this problem by using channels.
 A channel is a lightweight decentralized registry index.
-In other words, a channel is a directory that contains multiple ip manifests.
-With this approach, users can simply configure channels to discover the many available released ips.
+In other words, a channel is a directory that contains multiple project manifests.
+With this approach, users can simply configure channels to discover the many available released projects.

 Channels can be as manual or automated as you prefer.
 You can configure commands to run for a channel's synchronization hook, pre-publish hook, and post-publish hook.
 Channels are encouraged to be as automated as possible by defining these fields in the channel's configuration.